Marie Lynn Miranda: Career

 Miranda joined the faculty at Duke University in 1990.
 She is a self-taught toxicologist and environmental scientist and joined Duke's integrated toxicology and environmental health program in 1999.
 Miranda was the founding director of the Children's Environmental Health Initiative (CEHI).
 For nine years, she was the director of undergraduate programs for the Nicholas School of the Environment.
 As a data scientist, her research focuses on geospatial health informatics.

 From 2012 to 2015, Miranda was the Samuel A. Graham dean of the school of natural resources and environment at University of Michigan.
 With a quantitative methods background, she was a professor of pediatrics and obstetrics and gynaecology at Michigan Medicine.

-In 2019, she was elected a fellow of the American Association for the Advancement of Science.

 Miranda was the Howard R. Hughes Provost and a professor of statistics at Rice University from 2015 to 2019.
+As provost, she led the university's academic, research, scholarly, and creative programs with a $700 million annual operating budget.
+She also directed the planning and implementation of $230 million in strategic investments.
+When Hurricane Harvey struck Houston in August 2017, Miranda led the university's initial emergency response and later established the Hurricane Harvey Registry to track the storm's long-term health and housing impacts on the greater Houston community.

 From July 1, 2020, to December 31, 2021, Miranda was the Charles and Jill Fischer Provost of the University of Notre Dame.
-She succeeded Thomas G. Burish to become was the first woman and person of color to serve in the position.
+She succeeded Thomas G. Burish to become the first woman and person of color to serve in the position.
 She was also a professor of applied computational mathematics and statistics at Notre Dame.

 In July 2023, Miranda became the tenth chancellor of the University of Illinois Chicago (UIC).
 In that capacity, she is also a vice president of the University of Illinois System.
 She also serves as a faculty member in both the Department of Pediatrics and the Department of Mathematics, Statistics, and Computer Science.

+As chancellor, Miranda has articulated five institutional priorities for the University of Illinois Chicago: